mduu/DuerstCharging/README.md

 Modbus TCP and is written in .Net 8 / C# 12.
 It will *suspend* the charging station state during the given schedule and enable it again outside of the prohibited charging times (see section "Configuration*).

-It is tested on my Mac (Dev machine, Arm64) and is running in production on Raspberry Pi 3b (Arm32) but should run on all other supported .Net platforms (Mac, Linux, Windows).
+You can also use the KEBA smartphone app to control the suspended / enabled state of our charging station manually.
+This is useful if you need to charge NOW no matter if the schedule does prohibit it now.
+Means you can overrule my application using the KEBA smartphone app.
+You also use the smartphone app to monitor/verify the state of your charging station.

+> **Note:**
+>
+>My .Net app does read and change the charging stations *charging state* just as the smartphone app from KEBA
+> does.
+This means that you have use both of them together and they are compatible and work side-by-side.

 ## Current status

-**This software is in production usage at my home.**
+### This software is in production usage at my own ~~~~home.

-The production system I use is a Raspberry Pi 3b with
+The production system I use is a Raspberry Pi 3b (ARM 32bit) with latest *Raspberry Pi OS* (Debian-based)

+It is tested on my Mac (Dev machine, Arm64) and is running in production on Raspberry Pi 3b (Arm32) but should run on all other supported .Net platforms (Mac, Linux, Windows - 32/64 bit).

 ## Dependencies